 Darling Ingredients gained 2x performance increases from their previous hosted solution.

 Oracle’s highly scalable, flat network design limits the number of network hops between compute and storage to a maximum of two.
-Combined with no network or CPU over-subscription, this means you get a low-latency network with predictable performance.
+Combined with no network or CPU over-subscription, and locally attached NVMe storage, this means you get a low-latency network with predictable performance and fast cloud storage.